 Responsible water management is a critical aspect of sustainability at Florida State University.
-FSU is located right at the border between the Suwannee River watershed and the Ochlockonee - St. Marks watershed.
-This means that our stormwater runs into both of these major water bodies, and eventually our runoff can have an impact on the Gulf of Mexico and the Florida Aquifer, where 90% of Florida’s drinking water comes from.
+FSU is located in the Wakulla River watershed.
+This means that our stormwater flows through stormwater drains to Lake Munson and then to Wakulla Springs.
+Eventually, our runoff can have an impact on the Gulf of Mexico after it flows 11 miles down the Wakulla River.
+Campus stormwater is also absorbed into our groundwater, the Florida Aquifer, which supplies 90% of Florida’s drinking water.

 There are ample opportunities around campus for students, faculty, and staff to conserve water.
 Ongoing efforts across campus aim for effective and sustainable management of stormwater, improvement of local water bodies, and minimization of water usage in classrooms, residence halls, and landscape projects.